How we program for your goals

 They get stronger during recovery.

-That’s why repeating the exact same stimulus every day is rarely effective.
+That’s why constantly training the same muscles hard every day is rarely effective.

 8. Progressive Overload Is the Real Secret